Forex vs. Stock Trading

 One of the biggest reasons some traders prefer the forex to the stock market is forex leverage.
 Below, we compare the differences between stock trading and forex trading.

-In stock trading, you can normally trade with a maximum of two to one leveraging.
+In stock trading, you can normally trade with a maximum of 2:1 leverage.
 There are also some qualifying requirements before you can do this.
 Not every investor is approved for a margin account, which is what you need to leverage in the stock market.

 Forex trading is very different.
 To qualify to trade with leverage, you simply open a forex trading account.
 There are no qualifying requirements.
-In the United States, you're limited to 50:1 leveraging, but in other countries, you can leverage as much as 200:1.
+In the United States, you're limited to 50:1 leverage, but in other countries, you can leverage as much as 200:1.

 When you trade stocks, you are buying shares of companies that cost anywhere from a few dollars to hundreds of dollars.
 Market price varies with supply and demand.
 Trading on the forex is a different world.
 Although the supply of a country's currency can fluctuate, there is always a large amount of currency available to trade.
 In consequence, all major world currencies are highly liquid.